New People's Army rebellion: Rapid growth of the NPA under the Marcos martial law era (1972–1986)

-Map of communist control (red) in the Philippines in 1984.
+Largely due to Marcos' heavy crackdown on protests and activism during the very early 1970s, the New People's Army underwent rapid growth from 1972 during the period of martial law under Ferdinand Marcos.

-The Communist Party of the Philippines underwent rapid growth from 1972 during the period of martial law under Ferdinand Marcos.
+Marcos crackdown and activist radicalization (1970-1972)

-The social unrest of 1969 to 1970, and the violent dispersal of the resulting "First Quarter Storm" protests were among the early watershed events in which large numbers of Filipino students of the 1970s were radicalized against the Marcos administration.
-Due to these dispersals, many students who had previously held "moderate" positions (i.e., calling for legislative reforms) became convinced that they had no choice but to call for more radical social change.
+The social unrest of 1969 to 1970, and the violent dispersals of the resulting "First Quarter Storm" protests were among the early watershed events in which large numbers of Filipino students of the 1970s were radicalized against the Marcos administration.
+Due to this crackdown, many students who had previously held "moderate" positions (i.e., calling for legislative reforms) became convinced that they had no choice but to call for more radical social change.

 Other watershed events that would later radicalize many otherwise "moderate" opposition members include the February 1971 Diliman Commune; the August 1971 suspension of the writ of habeas corpus in the wake of the Plaza Miranda bombing; the September 1972 declaration of Martial Law; the 1980 murder of Macli-ing Dulag; and the August 1983 assassination of Ninoy Aquino.

 This radicalization led to a significant growth of the CPP and of the New People's Army under the Marcos administration.
 Writer and peace advocate Gus Miclat cites the example of Mindanao: "There was not one NPA cadre in Mindanao in 1972.
 Yes, there were activists, there were some firebrands... but there were no armed rebels then except for those that eventually formed the Moro National Liberation Front.
 When Marcos fled in 1986, the NPA was virtually in all Mindanao provinces, enjoying even a tacit alliance with the MNLF."

 The parallel Moro insurgency created favorable conditions for the development of NPA.
 During the 1970s, 75% of the Philippine military was deployed on the island of Mindanao, a Moro stronghold, despite the 1976 peace deal between the government and MILF.
 As of 2000, 40% of the AFP troops continued to engage Moro rebels.